DaveKaito/palettes/README.md

 ## Development

 I wanted to make this project, because i needed a quick and easy hex color generator.
-I always struggle to find color combinations i like, and also fit together.
+I always struggle to find color combinations that i like, and that also fit together.
 I included a select option to change between the modes, to accomodate for different needs.
 The project itself did not take that long, and was a nice refresher for my angular know-how.

 ## Usage